-RTCs establish the framework and define Group level risk appetite statements for the specific operational risk type they oversee.
-RTCs define the minimum risk management and control standards and independently monitor and challenge risk owners' implementation of these standards in their day-to-day processes, as well as their risk-taking and management activities.
-RTCs provide independent operational risk oversight and prepare aggregated risk type profile reporting.
-RTCs monitor the risk type's profile against risk appetite and have a right to veto risk decisions leading to foreseeable risk appetite breaches.
-As risk type experts, RTCs define the risk type and its taxonomy and support and facilitate the implementation of the risk type framework in the 1st LoD.
-To maintain their independence, RTC roles are located only in infrastructure functions.
+Risk Type Controllers establish the framework and define Group level risk appetite statements for the specific operational risk type they oversee.
+Risk Type Controllers define the minimum risk management and control standards and independently monitor and challenge risk owners' implementation of these standards in their day-to-day processes, as well as their risk-taking and management activities.
+Risk Type Controllers provide independent operational risk oversight and prepare aggregated risk type profile reporting.
+Risk Type Controllers monitor the risk type's profile against risk appetite and have a right to veto risk decisions leading to foreseeable risk appetite breaches.
+As risk type experts, Risk Type Controllers define the risk type and its taxonomy and support and facilitate the implementation of the risk type framework in the 1st LoD.
+To maintain their independence, Risk Type Controller roles are located only in infrastructure functions.

-Operational risk requirements for NFRM as the RTC for the overarching risk type operational risk: As the RTC / risk control function for operational risk, NFRM establishes and maintain the overarching ORMF and determines the appropriate level of capital to underpin the Group's operational risk.
+Operational risk requirements for NFRM as the RTC for the overarching risk type "Operational Risk": As the Risk Type Controller/ risk control function for operational risk, NFRM establishes and maintain the overarching ORMF and determines the appropriate level of capital to underpin the Group's and Bank's operational risk.

 - As the 2nd LoD risk control function, NFRM defines the Bank's approach to operational risk appetite and monitors its adherence, breaches and consequences.
 NFRM is the independent reviewer and challenger of the 1st LoD's risk and control assessments and risk management activities relating to the holistic operational risk profile of a unit (while RTCs monitor and challenge activities related to their specific risk types).
 NFRM provides the oversight of risk and control mitigation plans to return the Bank's operational risk to its risk appetite, where required.
-It also establishes and regularly reports the Bank's operational risk profile and operational top risks, i.e. the Bank's material operational risks which are outside of risk appetite. - As the subject matter expert for operational risk, NFRM provides independent risk views to facilitate forward-looking management of operational risks, actively engages with risk owners (1st LoD) and facilitates the implementation of risk management and control standards across the Bank. - NFRM is accountable for the design, implementation and maintenance of the approach to determine the adequate level of capital required for operational risk, for recommendation to the Management Board.
-This includes the calculation and allocation of operational risk capital demand and expected loss under the Advanced Measurement Approach ("AMA").
+It also establishes and regularly reports the Bank's operational risk profile and operational top risks, i.e. the Bank's material operational risks which are outside of risk appetite. - As the subject matter expert for operational risk, NFRM provides independent risk views to facilitate forward-looking management of operational risks, actively engages with risk owners (1st LoD) and facilitates the implementation of risk management and control standards across the Bank. - NFRM is accountable for the design, implementation and maintenance of the approach to determine the adequate level of capital required for operational risk, for recommendation to the Management Board; This includes the calculation and allocation of operational risk capital demand and expected loss under the Advanced Measurement Approach ("AMA").
+Locally, the Bank has adopted the Basic Indicator Approach for operational risk in calculating the capital requirements.

-Managing our operational risk
+Managing operational risk

-In order to manage the broad range of sub-risk types underlying operational risk, the ORMF provides a set of tools and processes that apply to all operational risk types across the Bank.
-These enable the Bank to determine operational risk profile in relation to risk appetite for operational risk, to systematically identify operational risk themes and concentrations, and to define risk mitigating measures and priorities.
+To manage the broad range of sub-risk types underlying operational risk, the Operational Risk Management Framework provides a set of tools and processes that apply to all operational risk types across the bank.
+These enable the bank to determine its operational risk profile in relation to risk appetite for operational risk, to systematically identify operational risk themes and concentrations, and to define risk mitigating measures and priorities.

-In 2022, we continued to mature the management of operational risks by further integrating and simplifying the risk management processes, by enhancing the central controls inventory, by upgrading system to capture and analyse OR loss events, by enhancing governance around risk appetite, and by strengthening control activities conducted by both 1st LoD and 2nd LoD functions at various levels across DB Group.
+In 2023, the bank continued to mature the management of operational risks, by further integrating and simplifying the risk management processes, by further enhancing the bank's central controls inventory, by upgrading the system to capture and analyze operational risk loss events regarding a Lessons Learned functionality, by enhancing the Risk appetite framework through the introduction of residual risk tolerance, and by extending the framework adherence monitoring to also cover 2nd LoD activities.